 Packet pickup will be at the Zombie Runner store on Thursday, and on site on Friday.
 There will be no camping at the start on Thursday night.

-Orienteering USA has negotiated discounted rates with its sponsor, Motel 6.
-The closest Motel 6 is in Gilroy, 20.2 miles from Bell's Gate.
-At the time of this writing, members of Orienteering USA were offered rates from $41.39 to $50.39 per night, plus tax.
-In order to get these rates, you must book through the Motel 6/Orienteering USA partnership program.
-By making your booking through this website, you will be supporting U.S. orienteering and rogaining.
+Orienteering USA has negotiated discounted rates with its sponsor, Choice Hotels.
+The closest Choice property is the Quality Inn & Suites in Gilroy, less than 50 minutes of driving from Dowdy Ranch.
+At the time of this writing, members of Orienteering USA were offered rates as low as $71.40 per night, plus tax.
+In order to obtain these rates, you must book through the Choice Hotels site and enter Special Rate ID 00228560 in the "Select Rate" drop-down menu.
+By making your booking through the Choice Hotels website and referencing the Orienteering USA partnership code, you will be supporting U.S. orienteering and rogaining.

 Hollister is the closest city to the event.
 Located just outside of Santa Clara County and outside of Bay Area proper, the community has a small-town feel town with Central California independence and charm.
 The central business district is worth checking out for its antique shops, cafés, and taquerias.